The Bankrate promise

 Unsurprisingly, drowsy driving is more likely at night.
 Almost half of all drowsy driving episodes happen between 9 p.m. and 6 a.m.
 With that said, 26 percent of respondents said they had nodded off while driving between noon and 5 p.m.
 When it comes to safe driving, it is important not to ignore the dangers of drowsy driving, even during the daytime.

 When it comes to the length of drive that causes drivers to nod off, you may think that the longer the drive, the more likely the drowsy driving behavior.
 Interestingly enough, 30 percent of drivers report nodding off on a drive shorter than one hour.

-Who are the at-risk groups for drowsy driving?
+Who is most at risk for drowsy driving?

 Shift workers and those with extended hours

 Shift and night workers are often subject to long hours on the clock, and when it comes time to clock out, they are typically exhausted.
 A long drive home is the last thing they need, but many still trudge to their cars out of obligation and routine anyway.
 Those who work night, rotating, or double shifts have six times the risk of drowsy driving than other types of workers.
 Professionals who often work grueling shifts can include doctors, nurses, pilots, police officers and firefighters.